mihastele/OpenWindowsNetworkAdapterSwitch/README.md

 Simple application GUI to enable and disable the network cards.
 The motivation for this application was that I am too lazy to open the network manager and disable the network adapter when trying to focus on a task without distractions (Deep Work).
 So I implemented a binary shortcut to open this for me.

-#### THE APPLICATION HAS TO BE RUN AS ADMINISTRATOR IN ORDER TO WORK PROPERLY!

 ![alt text](https://raw.githubusercontent.com/mihastele/OpenWindowsNetworkAdapterSwitch/main/NetworkSwitch/IMAGE.png)